Collecting failed payments from underserved renters

 Action required section: Previously, renters had no in-account indicator or access to the pay-balance flow.
 We added a dedicated section showing required actions and a link to pay.

-Partial charge confirmation: Stripe’s retry logic often resulted in partial payments, that could not be handled through standard in line validation.
+Partial charge confirmation screen: Stripe’s retry logic often resulted in partial payments that could not be handled through standard in line validation.
 We added a confirmation screen to alert renters when a balance remained, with actions to resolve it.

 Impact